Iran votes in snap poll for new president after hard-liner's death amid rising tensions in Mideast

 He also responded to a question about a renewed crackdown on women over the mandatory headscarf, or hijab, less than two years after the 2022 death of Mahsa Amini, which sparked nationwide demonstrations and violent security force response.

-“No inhuman or invasive behavior should be made against our girls, daughters and mothers,” he said.
+"No inhuman or invasive behaviour should be made against our girls, daughters and mothers," he said.

 A higher turnout could boost Pezeshkian's chances, and the candidate may have been counting on social media to spread his remarks, as all television broadcasters in the country are state-controlled and run by hard-liners.
 But it remains unclear if he can gain the momentum needed to draw voters to the ballot.